Krantikari Adivasi Mahila Sangathan

-Krantikari Adivasi Mahila Sangathan (English: Revolutionary Adivasi Women's Organisation) is a banned women's organisation based in India.
+Krantikari Adivasi Mahila Sangathan (English: Revolutionary Adivasi Women's Organisation) was a banned women's organisation based in India.
 The Krantikari Adivasi Mahila Sangathan (KAMS) is a successor of the Adivasi Mahila Sanghathana (AMS).
 The foundation of the AMS was laid by the Maoists in 1986.

 Aims and objectives

 KAMS has about 90,000 registered members, which ranks it amongst the top-most women's organisations in India in terms of registered members.
 Rahul Pandita, in 2011, claimed that the KAMS members number around 100,000.

 The KAMS concentrates on addressing various social issues faced by women.
 The members of the KAMS crusades against the evil practises against women in the society like abducting the women and forcing them to marry against their will, polygyny, etc. The organisation's members have also campaigned against the adivasi tradition of forcing women to stay away from the village and take shelter in the forest during her menstruation period.
 The members also take a stand against the patriarchal mentality within their communities.
 In Dandakaranya, the adivasi men did not permit the women to sow seeds in the fields, but when the members of the KAMS approached the Communist Party of India (Maoist), the party held meetings (with the adivasis) to address the issue.
 While during the meets, the adivasi men have accepted their mistake and decided to refrain for such activities, they are yet to bring their resolution to practise.
 However, the CPI (Maoist) have ensured that the women are allowed to sow seed, raise vegetables, and construct check dams "on common lands, which belongs to the Jantana Sarkar" (people's government).

 In Bastar, the KAMS members have rallied with hundreds in numbers to highlight the atrocities by the police, and a few times the attendance figure have been in thousands to "physically confront" the police.